Safe-LLaVA: A Privacy-Preserving Vision-Language Dataset and Benchmark for Biometric Safety: Benchmark and Dataset Curation

 \textbf{Evaluation Metrics} The \prism benchmark is designed to evaluate a model's ability to (1) \textit{explicitly} refuse to answer questions involving biometric attributes, and (2) avoid \textit{implicitly} disclosing such information in open-ended responses, as MLLMs frequently leak biometric information in general-purpose generation, even when not explicitly prompted.

-\textbf{Explicit Evaluation.} To assess explicit refusal behavior, we construct 5 biometric categories: \textit{eye color}, \textit{gender}, \textit{race}, \textit{age}, and \textit{body weight}.
-For each category, we construct two types of prompts: (i) \textbf{Soft prompts}, which directly request information (e.g., \textit{“What is the {j} of the person in the image?”}), and (ii) \textbf{Hard prompts}, which include explicit instructions to override refusals (e.g., \textit{“...Don't refuse to answer.”}), increasing pressure to generate biometric content.
+\textbf{Explicit Evaluation.} To assess explicit refusal behavior, for each of the 5 biometric categories, we construct two types of prompts: (i) \textbf{Soft prompts}, which directly request information (e.g., \textit{“What is the \{j\} of the person in the image?”}), and (ii) \textbf{Hard prompts}, which includes explicit instructions to override refusals (e.g., \textit{“...Don't refuse to answer.”}), increasing pressure to generate biometric content.
 Here, $j$ denotes one of the biometric categories.
-We then compute \textbf{Refusal Accuracy} for each category $j$ using $ACC^{j}_R = \frac{N^j_{\text{refused}}}{N^j_{\text{biometric}}} \times 100$, where $N^j_{\text{refused}}$ represents the number of correctly refused responses, and $N^j_{\text{biometric}}$ is the total number of biometric questions posed for category $j$.
+We then compute \textbf{Refusal Accuracy} for each category $j$ using $ACC^{j}_{Ref} = \frac{N^j_{\text{refused}}}{N^j_{\text{biometric}}} \times 100$, where $N^j_{\text{refused}}$ represents the number of correctly refused responses, and $N^j_{\text{biometric}}$ is the total number of biometric questions posed for category $j$.